prashjet/prashjet.github.io/index.md

-I'm an astrophysicist in the [stellar dynamics group at the University of Vienna](https://www.univie.ac.at/dynamics/) and this is my personal website.
+I'm Prashin (Prash) Jethwa: an astrophysicist in the [stellar dynamics group](https://www.univie.ac.at/dynamics/) at the University of Vienna.

-# Research interests

-- Galaxy structure and dynamics
-- Dark matter
-- Milky Way halo and satellite galaxies
-- Statistical methods
-- Probabilistic programming
+I develop open-source software and statistical methods for astrophysics, making heavy use of Probabilistic Programming Languages (PPLs) such as [`Stan`](https://mc-stan.org/) and [`numpyro`](https://pyro.ai/numpyro/).
+I also work with mathematicians within the inter-discipinary project [Tomography Across the Scales](https://tomography.univie.ac.at/), developing bespoke algorithms to solve large-scale inverse problems.

+Astrophysically, my broad research goal is to understand galaxy evolution in a cosmological context.
+I look for observational signatures of hierarchical build-up of galaxies using stellar kinematics, populations, and combined population-dynamical modelling.
+I also investigate galactic satellites systems, e.g. to constrain the nature of dark matter.
+This work spans Milky Way and Local Group (using resolved star data from large survey) and extragalactic systems (using integrated-light Integral Field Spectroscopy data).

 # Publications